Weissle/nvim/README.md

 }
 ]]
 ```

+## Contribution
+1. **Bug Fixed**: Modify the original files directly (of course, on your branch).
+Please provide enough details about the bug including its root cause or how to reproduce it.
+2. **New Feature**: Create a lua file, place it to `lua/experiments/` and indicate its' target place, `options` or **Yue**'s main part.
+Please make sure that user should almost no need to change their config after this new feature is accepted.

 ## You May Ask
 * **A startup plugin?**
 Since we have the session manager plugin, the startup page is redundant.